 Heat two tablespoons olive oil in a sauté pan over medium high heat.
 Add onions and cook until translucent.
 Reduce what to medium heat and continue to cook stirring often until golden and fully caramelized.
 Set aside

 Over a flour surface roll out pizza dough.
 Place pizza on a pizza stone and spread pear and gorgonzola dressing on the dough.
-Sprinkle mozzarella on top and then layer the pears on top.
+Sprinkle mozzarella on top and then layer the pears and onions on top.
 Sprinkle the gorgonzola on top.
 Bake at 375 degree’s for 15 minutes or until cheese is melted and browning on the edges.
 Remove from oven and top with mixed green salad if desired.
 Enjoy!

 I have made this recipe for years and I really love it for entertaining or just a simple dinner at home.
 It can be a great appetizer if cut into smaller portions as well.
 I always wrestle with rolling out the pizza dough perfectly.
 The good news is it doesn’t have to look perfect it just has to taste really good – which it does.
 Enjoy!